tinaxty04/cs334/warmup/README.md

 2. convert it to bytes.
 3. use SHA256 hash function in *ring* crate to compute the hash value of your name.
 4. use *hex* crate to encode hash value to hex format.
-5. define a struct named **NameHash** and create an instance of this struct that contains both your name and the hex foramt hash.
+5. define a struct named **NameHash** and create an instance of this struct that contains both your name and the hex format hash.
 6. derive Debug trait on **NameHash**.
 7. derive Serialize and Deserialize trait on **NameHash** (see *serde* crate on *docs.rs*, also see [this](https://serde.rs/derive.html)).
 8. serialize the **NameHash** instance into bytes using *bincode* crate.